DevYatsu/ReusableReactFormComponent/README.md

 import {getGenericFormInputsData, formInput} from "reusable-react-form/dist/cjs/utils"

-const data = getGenericFormInputsData("username", "email", "password", "passwordCheck"); OR EVEN const data =
+const data = getGenericFormInputsData("username", "email", "password", "passwordCheck");
+// in the right order we put the components names as parameters of this function.
+// now the data variable contains the same array with object as before;
+//actually these saved components are more secure and have more restrictions and validation rules

+OR YOU CAN EVEN DO THAT
+const data =
    [
       ...getGenericFormInputsData("username", "email", "password", "passwordCheck"),
       formInput("test", "enter sth")
    ];
-// in the right order we put the components names as parameters of this function.
-// now the data variable contains the same array with object as before;
-//actually these saved components are more secure and have more restrictions and validation rules

 function App() {
   return (